nostr-protocol/nips/xx.md

 # Feed Event

-A `kind:31890` event defined a feed in an addressable way.
-The `content` MUST be a JSON-encoded feed.
+A `kind:31890` event defines a feed in an addressable way.
+The `content` SHOULD be a human- readable description of the feed.
+The following tags SHOULD be included:

+- A `d` tag
+- A `name` tag indicating the feed's name
+- A `feed` tag whose value is a JSON-encoded feed